 Romney Hall’s current classroom seat capacity is 140.
 Post renovation, the building would have more than 1,000 classroom seats.

 Additional space for faculty and staff from the College of Education Health & Human Development who currently use Romney Hall is needed.
 To repurpose current space into more than 1,000 classroom seats means finding new space for faculty and staff who currently use the building: the renovation of Romney Hall would add space for Education, Health & Human Development and for ROTC storage in different locations on campus.

-To address its growth, MSU has either raised from private donors or bonded itself more than $218 million in the past six years to address its needs for classrooms, residence halls and dining halls.
+To address its growth, MSU has either raised from private donors and grants, or bonded itself, more than $308 million in the past eight years to address its needs for classrooms, residence halls and dining halls.
 None of these dollars came from Legislative appropriations.